lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## precedent in modes of ruling vs. sunset limits on specific laws

+## Topics in Election and Decision Coordination Data Management
+- transparency
+- non-potemkin-village
+- externalization (as in Object Relationship Spaces & Projects)
+-

+## Avoiding the echo-chamber of infotainment and distracted-shallowness

 # Security: Types of 'encryption' that cannot be broken:
 - one time pads
 - navigation-blind OS